-$\delta(\mathbf{Q}, \mathbf{R}) = \max\{1 - \Phi(\mathbf{Q}, \mathbf{R}{w}), 1 - \Phi(\mathbf{Q}{w}, \mathbf{R})\}.$ (2)
+$$\delta(Q, R) = \max\{1 - \Phi(Q, R{\rm w}), 1 - \Phi(Q{\rm w}, R)\}.$$ (2)

-The pairwise distances between the profiles of the group can be translated into a configuration plot, which gathers similar profiles close to each other, and dissimilar ones further away from each other (Fig. 5).
-The medoid profile, being most similar

-- 5 to all other profiles, is the member of the group that represents the group the best.
-We use the same set of twelve profiles as in Sect.
+The pairwise distances between the profiles of the group can be translated into a configuration plot, which gathers similar profiles close to each other and dissimilar ones further away from each other4 (Fig. 5).
+The medoid profile, being most similar to all other profiles, is the member of the group that represents the group the best.
+We use the same set of 12 profiles as in Sect.
 3.1 to demonstrate the profile aggregation.
-As the snowpack conditions within the set are too different to meaningfully represent them by one representative profile (Fig. 5a), we can combine clustering and aggregating to draw the representative profiles of the most distinct clusters within the set (Fig. 5b-the three clusters consist of profiles 1-4, 5-7, and 8-12, as depicted in Fig. 4). - 10 While our proof of concept demonstrates a sound and reliable workflow, using the medoid profile may be computationally too expensive to deal efficiently with data volumes beyond the order of tens to hundreds of profiles on an operational basis.
-However, Paparrizos and Gravano (2015) show that the medoid approach performs just better than any other sequence aggregation method.
+As the snowpack conditions within the set are too different to meaningfully represent them by one representative profile (Fig. 5a), we can combine clustering and aggregating to draw the representative profiles of the most distinct clusters within the set (Fig. 5b - the three clusters consist of profiles 1-4, 5-7, and 8-12, as depicted in Fig. 4).

+While our proof of concept demonstrates a sound and reliable workflow, using the medoid profile may be computationally too expensive to efficiently deal with data volumes beyond the order of tens to hundreds of profiles on an operational basis.
+However, Paparrizos and Gravano (2015) show that the medoid approach performs slightly better than any other sequence aggregation method.
 Dynamic Time Warping Barycenter Averaging (Petitjean et al., 2011) might be an alternative aggregating method that could be evaluated in future studies.

-15 4 Discussion and conclusions
+4 Discussion and conclusions

-The snow profile alignment algorithm and the similarity measure presented in this paper aim to address two of the main reasons that have limited the adoption of snowpack models to support avalanche warning services and practitioners.
-First, the methods provide the foundation for numerical grouping and summarizing of snow profile data, and thus can help to make snowpack model output more accessible by addressing any avalanche operations' fundamental questions Where in the terrain do we find by providing a means for model evaluation against human observations.
+The snow profile alignment algorithm and the similarity measure presented in this paper aim to address two of the main factors that have limited the adoption of snowpack models to support avalanche warning services and practitioners.
+First, the methods provide the foundation for numerical grouping and summarizing snow profile data and can thus help to make snowpack model output more accessible by addressing any avalanche operation fundamental questions: where in the terrain do we find which conditions?
+Second, our methods have the potential to make snowpack models more relevant to avalanche forecasters by providing a means for model evaluation against human observations.